celery/django-celery/docs/introduction.rst

 Development of ``django-celery`` happens at Github: http://github.com/ask/django-celery

-You are highly encouraged to participate in the development of ``celery``.
+You are highly encouraged to participate in the development.
 If you don't like Github (for some reason) you're welcome to send regular patches.

 License